 Ground was broken for the construction of the railroad on December 2, 1863, in the Missouri River bottoms, with much ceremony, but it was July 10, 1865, before the first rail was laid (at the same spot) because of the difficulties in financing.

-Once started, however, the railroad reached west with amazing rapidity, dragging civilization and the development of the country behind it.
+However, under the leadership of a new group of financiers headed by Oakes Ames and his brother, Oliver (third Union Pacific president), the railroad reached west with amazing rapidity, advancing civilization and the development of the country.